istio/istio.io/content/blog/2018/export-logs-through-stackdriver/index.md

 ## Understanding what happened

-`Stackdriver.yaml` file above configured Istio to send accesslogs to StackDriver and then added a sink configuration where these logs could be exported.
+`Stackdriver.yaml` file above configured Istio to send accesslogs to Stackdriver and then added a sink configuration where these logs could be exported.
 In detail as follows:

-1. Added a handler of kind stackdriver
+1. Added a handler of kind `stackdriver`

     {{< text yaml >}}
     apiVersion: "config.istio.io/v1alpha2"